Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### ​What are some key design principles for designing public cloud systems?
+### What are some key design principles for designing public cloud systems?
 (Choose TWO)

 - [ ] Reserved capacity instead of on demand.
 - [x] Loose coupling over tight coupling.